Dead Sea Scrolls

 In 1997-1998 we mounted a public exhibition on the Copper Scroll (loaned from Jordan) and related artefacts to celebrate the 40th anniversary of the opening of this scroll in Manchester.
 Manchester and its work on the Copper Scroll features often in TV documentaries, such as in the Raiders of the Lost Past Series on the Yesterday Channel (February 2014).

 Our research has become a point of reference for national and international funding of research and other activities on the Scrolls.
-In particular, members of academic staff have been involved with the Dead Sea Scrolls Foundation which raises and distributes funds for activities involving the scrolls.
 Professor Brooke has also collaborated as an external adviser with the Nordic Network for Qumran Studies.
-His work has included study of a private manuscript collection (the Schøyen Collection near Oslo); a comprehensive catalogue of this collection, to which he has contributed, will be released in 2014.
+His work has included a contribution to the study of a private manuscript collection (the Schøyen Collection near Oslo).

 The University of Manchester is the only institution in the UK to possess some fragments of the Scrolls.
 Though uninscribed, some of those fragments have been the subject of intense scientific analyses; studies on the collagen of the Manchester fragments and on the chemical composition of the skin have formed the basis of determining how Dead Sea Scrolls might best remain stable.
 The implications of such analytical observations have been taken up by conservators, notably at the Shrine of the Book at the Israel Museum, and have informed their policies on making loans.